 Start your trip around the valley at the Hagley Museum, which occupies the site of the original du Pont gunpowder yards and includes their first family home, and should give you a better understanding of the sites to come.

 Next, move along to the jaw-dropping Nemours Estate, a 77-room mansion complete with its own bowling alley, a collection of classic cars and the largest French gardens in the whole of North America.

 With your horticultural itch tickled at Nemours, make the next stop Longwood Gardens, which are made up of elaborate sculptured gardens, four conservatories and acre-upon-acre of meadows and woodlands.

-Just outside of New York, the Hudson Valley is as leafy and lovely as it is handily close - and a road trip is the simplest way tour it.
+Just outside of New York, Hudson Valley is as leafy and lovely as it is handily close - and a road trip is the simplest way to tour it.

 Although it's best spread over a couple of days, it is possible to do some of the most important sights and be back to the 'city that never sleeps' in time for nightfall.

 Make your first stop along the way the village of Nyack, a laid-back town characterised by quaint old houses, cool boutiques, art galleries and trendy cafes.
 Park up, grab a coffee and pretend you live here for an hour or so.

 Next, it's on to Bear Mountain State Park, where you can take the winding Perkins Memorial Drive to the top of the mountain.